yawik/DemoSkin/README.md

 git clone https://github.com/yawik/DemoSkin.git YawikDemoSkin
 ```

-To activate the module, create a file named `DemoSkin.module.php` in your `YAWIK/config/autoload` directory
+To activate the module, create a file in you `YAWIK/config/autoload` directory

 ```
 <?php